irbekrm/CV/README.md

 ## Irbe Krumina

 A full stack developer currently looking for a job.
 I have an arts background and initially started coding for fun, later realised that I enjoy the problem solving process very much and would like to bring it further.
-I am very much driven by challenge and would like to join a team that works on a complex project with some level of innovation.
+I am driven by challenge and would like to join a team that works on a complex project with some level of innovation.

 ## Skills